SDMX-SWG/SDMX-Glossary/README.md

 |Other link(s)	|Link(s) to material that is related, closely or loosely, to, but not directly associated with the concept source of the term, e.g. link to a general methodological document.|

 \* Denotes mandatory fields

+## CONTACT ADDRESS
+For any question, comment or correction, feel free to contact the SDMX Statistical Working Group (SWG) at the following address: swg@sdmx.org.